nzhanglab/nzhanglab.github.io/index.md

 We are a [multidisciplinary team](pages/team.html) working at the intersection of **Statistics**, **Computer Science**, and **Biology**, seeking new ways to think about and work with genomic data.

-We are excited by the rich **new data types coming from recent technology**, such as single cell sequencing  and spatial transcriptomic imaging. **These rich data types allow us to ask new questions about biological phenomena, and we like to cast these questions into quantitative models.**
+We are excited by the rich **new data types coming from recent technology**, such as single cell sequencing  and spatial transcriptomic sequencing/imaging. **These rich data types allow us to ask new questions about biological phenomena, and we like to cast these questions into quantitative models.**

 We strive to develop [transparent and scalable methods](pages/software.html), and apply these methods to answer questions in biology and medicine.